Why Identification Is Important

 Members Of A Subterranean Termite Colony

 The subterranean termite colony is made up of three castes: reproductive, soldier and worker.
-Each group has their own identifying traits and area of responsibilities, working together and interacting with each other to form a successful community or colony.
+Each group has its own identifying traits and area of responsibilities, working together and interacting to form a successful community or colony.

-The reproductive caste is unique in that this caste includes termites with different looks, positions and responsibilities.
-Within the reproductive caste are kings, queens and winged reproductive swarmers also called alates.
-To start a new colony, the king and queen will pair off, shed their wings, mate and live together in a chamber that will eventually become the center of the colony.
+The reproductive caste is unique in that this caste includes termites with different looks, positions, and responsibilities.
+Within the reproductive caste are kings, queens, and winged reproductive swarmers, also called alates.
+To start a new colony, the king and queen will pair off, shed their wings, mate, and live together in a chamber that will eventually become the colony's center.
 They will be taken care of by members of the worker caste as the colony grows.
 The body of the queen termite is huge in comparison to the king and other castes.
 She is a reproducing machine capable of laying 2000 eggs or more each day.
 It is estimated that the queen can live for 25 plus years.
 Her color can range from pale yellow to dark brown.

-As the colony begins to reach maturity, the queen can choose to allow other reproductives to develop wings and emerge from the colony.
+As the colony begins to reach maturity, the queen can allow other reproductives to develop wings and emerge from the colony.
 They are called swarmers or alates.
 This emergence of swarmers is quite noticeable and usually occurs in the spring or early summer.
-They can be seen swarming outside around stumps and woodpiles, indicating a colony being in close proximity.
-A termite swarm can occur inside an already infested home and becomes obvious when you see winged bugs coming out of woodwork and/or discover shed wings on the floor and possibly insects around windows and doors.
+They can be seen swarming outside around stumps and woodpiles, indicating a colony being near.
+A termite swarm can occur inside an already infested home and becomes obvious when you see winged bugs coming out of the woodwork and/or discover shed wings on the floor and possibly insects around windows and doors.
 Swarmers, also called alates, are the only members of the colony that have eyes.
 They are about 3/8th of an inch long with a dark brown body.
-The wings of the alate are brownish grey with two dark stripes along the forefront of the front wings.
+The alate wings are brownish grey with two dark stripes along the forefront of the front wings.
 As previously mentioned, seeing swarmers or shed wings inside the home is a sure sign of termite activity.

-The largest caste of the colony and the one that infest homes and buildings is the worker caste.
+The largest caste of the colony and the one that infests homes and buildings is the worker caste.
 Workers are unquestionably the largest number of termites in the colony.
 They also have the greatest amount of responsibilities.
 One of their main functions is to forage for food, carry it back to the colony and feed all other members.
 Consequently, the worker is the termite most often seen and the one who does all the damage.
 The worker has a soft body that is a creamy translucent color.
-However, they are equipped with hard, powerful mouthparts for the purpose of chewing into the wood.
-They are only about 1/8th inch long, have no wings and are sterile and blind.
+However, they are equipped with hard, powerful mouthparts to chew into the wood.
+They are only about 1/8th inch long, have no wings, and are sterile and blind.
 They live about 2 years and literally work 24 hours per day for their entire lifetime.